The Layoff Lady

 What Do You Want To Be Next?

 We often ask children, “What do you want to be when you grow up?”
-As an adult who is in career transition, it’s time to ask yourself, “What do I want to be next?”
-Remember, you don’t have to do the same thing you were doing before, and now is the perfect time to think about what job is the right next step for you.
+As an adult thinking about your future, it’s time to ask yourself, “What do I want to be next?”
+Whether you are lookinh got your first professional role, in a post-layoff career transition, or you're employed and contemplating your future, it's always a good time to think about what you want from your professional life going forward.

 Shouldn't I Just Take What I Can Get?

-As a job seeker, I understand the tendency to feel like you are in no position to be picky.
+As a job seeker who is unhappy with their current situation, I understand the tendency to feel like you are in no position to be picky.
 However, when I talk with job searchers having difficulty landing a new role, not having a focus for their job search actually slows their progress considerably.

 Most of the time, employers are less likely to hire someone who wants what I would call “any old job.”
-Employers would rather find someone who genuinely wants to do a specific type of work, has the necessary skills, and is targeting an identified role.
+Most companies would rather hire a person who genuinely wants to do a specific type of work, has the necessary skills, and is targeting an identified role.
 One of the best things you can do for the success of your job search is to figure out what you really want to do, then use your resume and LinkedIn profile to promote yourself as a match for your desired role.

 Take a Beat

-When your job suddenly ends, I think the natural tendency is to think “I need to be reemployed as quickly as possible” or to skip thinking altogether and seek out exactly the same job you had before.
-It’s not that you can’t seek out the exactly same type and job title you had before—because you can!
-Just make sure to reconfirm with yourself that it is the job you want.
+When you're not currently employed and nervous about your future, it's natural to think, “I need a job as quickly as possible.” or to skip thinking altogether and seek out exactly the same job you had before.
+It’s not that you can’t seek the same type of work—because you can.
+Just make sure to reconfirm with yourself that you are going toward a role you want.
+Here are ideas for how to go about that process.

 Reflect on Your Values

-A good starting point is thinking about what you truly value in life, and how you express those values.
+A good starting point is thinking about what really matters to you in life and how you express those values.

-Personally, I also find that it's awfully hard to think of the right words to articulate those high level ideas that matter to you.
+Personally, I also find that it's challenging to think of the right words to articulate those high-level ideas that matter to you.
 I discovered the think2perform Online Values Exercise at a previous job when I was designing a retirement planning seminar.
-Since thinking about your money (or your work for that matter) starts with what you care about on a larger scale, this is a great starting point.
+Since thinking about your money (or your work, for that matter) starts with what you care about on a larger scale, this is a great starting point.
 Personally, I take this assessment on at least an annual basis because the process helps me revisit my values in general and helps me more thoughtfully talk about what I do and why I do it.

 Identify Your Work Strengths